1840s Atlantic hurricane seasons: Hurricane One

 A hurricane hit Tobago on October 11, resulting in 27 casualties.

 Tropical Storm Two

 A severe tropical cyclone visited Galveston, Texas.
 This may represent a continuation of the previous storm.

-1848
+1848 Atlantic hurricane season

 Tropical Storm One

 On August 18, a tropical storm hit south central Louisiana, causing damage to cotton crops.

 Hurricane Two

 August 18-September 2.
 A hurricane tracked northeast of the Caribbean Sea through the Bahamas and recurved through the North Atlantic shipping lanes towards Europe between August 19 and September 2.
 This storm was one of the earliest tropical cyclones to have a track created.